gml16/rl-medical/README.md

 10 brain MRI scans each with 20 landmarks annotated from the ADNI dataset are included in the `data` folder for convenience.

 ## Results
-Here are few examples of the learned agents on unseen data:
+Here are a few examples of the learned agents on unseen data:

 * An  example  of  our  proposed  C-MARL  system  consisting  of  5  agents.
 These agents are looking for 5 different landmarks in a brain MRI scan.
 Each agent’s ROI is represented by a yellow box and centered around a blue point, while the red point is the target landmark.
-ROI is sampled with 3 mm spacing at the beginning of every episode.
+ROI is sampled with 3mm spacing at the beginning of every episode.
 The length of the circumference of red disks denotes the distance between the current and target landmarks in z-axis.
 <p align="center">
 <img src="./doc/brain_5_agents.gif">
 </p>